-Grade 11 & 12 students interested in any aspect of the aviation industry are encouraged to consider this dynamic program that is offered second semester at Mt.
+Grade 11 & 12 students interested in any aspect of the aviation industry are encouraged to consider this dynamic program offered in the second semester at Mt.
 Douglas Secondary.
-The program offers an introduction aviation technical theory, manufacturing, a chance to fly from Victoria to Comox and a work experience placement at local aviation businesses such as Viking Air.
-For more information, click here
+The program introduces aviation technical theory and manufacturing, allows students to co-pilot a flight from Victoria to Comox and participate in a work experience placement at local aviation businesses such as Viking Air.
+Upon completion, students receive 16 high school and 4 college credits.
+For more information, click here.